dc0d/workerpool/README.md

 If a negative or zero value passes to `New` as the minimum number of workers, then the number of CPUs would be used as minimum number.

 When a temporary burst comes, we can add workers to the pool with different strategies.
-They can timeout after a specific period, or we can quit them explicitly.
-Additionally we can let them work until there are no more jobs and they will get timed-out using a sliding timeout, like this:
+We can quit them explicitly or can let them work until there are no more jobs and they will get timed-out using a sliding timeout, like this:

 ```go
 func main() {